howdoicomputer/tf-polarstomps-gcp-environment/README.md

 }
 ```

-Note, this module uses `coalesce` and `coalescelist` in order to make the tradeoff of DRY module instantiation with slightly obscured defaults.
+Note, this module makes copious use of the `coalesce` and `coalescelist` functions in order to make the tradeoff of DRY module instantiation with slightly obscured defaults.

 Generally, this means that any list of objects has a default defined in the `locals` block of `main.tf` rather than the defaults of `variables.tf`.